Skip to Content

 Touch Snapshot Lifecycle

-Here’s how the three touch types behave across multiple visits:
+Here is how the three touch types behave across multiple visits:

 Visit 1: Google Ads click first = { channel: "Paid Search", source: "Google" } latest = { channel: "Paid Search", source: "Google" } latestND = { channel: "Paid Search", source: "Google" } Visit 2: Direct (typed URL) first = { channel: "Paid Search", source: "Google" } -- unchanged latest = { channel: "Direct", source: "Direct" } -- updated latestND = { channel: "Paid Search", source: "Google" } -- preserved Visit 3: LinkedIn organic post first = { channel: "Paid Search", source: "Google" } -- unchanged latest = { channel: "Organic Social", source: "LinkedIn" } latestND = { channel: "Organic Social", source: "LinkedIn" } Visit 4: Direct (bookmark) first = { channel: "Paid Search", source: "Google" } -- unchanged latest = { channel: "Direct", source: "Direct" } -- updated latestND = { channel: "Organic Social", source: "LinkedIn" } -- preserved

-Direct visits update the latest touch but intentionally do not overwrite the first or latestNonDirect touches.
-This ensures that the original marketing source is preserved even when a visitor returns by typing the URL directly.
+Direct visits update the latest touch but intentionally do not overwrite the first or latest-non-direct touches, preserving the original marketing source.